White-tailed jay

 The white-tailed jay (Cyanocorax mystacalis), also known as the moustached jay, is a species of bird in the crow family Corvidae.
 It is found in Ecuador and Peru.
 It has a black face with white spots above and below the eyes, and a small white moustachial stripe.
 It has a white nape, belly, and underparts.
 Its back and wings are greyish-blue, extending most of the way down the tail.
-The retrices and tail tip are white.
+The rectrices and tail tip are white.
 It has several calls, the most common being described as "cha-cha-cha-cha".

 The white-tailed jay was first described by the French ornithologist Louis Ernest Gustave de Sparre in 1835 and was given the scientific name Pica mystacalis.
 It was later placed in the genus Cyanocorax.
-It is visually very similar to the tufted jay, which found in Mexico over 4800 km away, and the two species were incorrectly thought to be close relatives.
+It is visually very similar to the tufted jay, which is found in Mexico over 4800 km away, and the two species were incorrectly thought to be close relatives.
 The white-tailed jay's relationship to others in the genus Cyanocorax is still unclear.

 The white-tailed jay lives in semi-humid, semi-open woodlands, preferring to remain near thick vegetation close to rivers and streams.
 It eats mostly insects and seeds, but has also been known to steal eggs from the nests of other birds.
 It forages in flocks and can be found feeding on the ground more often than other members of the genus Cyanocorax.
 While little is known of its breeding and nesting habits, it is known to build nests through February and March and may nest close to villages.
 The white-tailed jay is considered a species of least concern by the International Union for Conservation of Nature, although its population has seen notable decreases in some regions.
 The largest threat to its survival is habitat destruction.